-PERC 11 Controllers have an operating temperature range of 0C to 55C.
+PERC 10 Controllers have an operating temperature range of 0C to 55C.
 System ambient temperatures may be less than or greater than these values.

-NOTE: PERC Controllers may raise errobelow the operational temperature range oneous Battery, Disk, and Controller e. temperature errors if the e controller is operating
+NOTE: PERC Controllers may raise erroneous Battery, Disk, and Controller temperature errors if the controller is operating below the operational temperature range.